UPVC Decking vs Composite vs Wood: Key Differences Explained

 Cons

 Composite decking consists of several materials, including an element of plastic, wood and polymer.
-The combination of these materials gives composite decking a similar appearance to authentic wooden decking and the moisture-resistant qualities of UPVC decking.
+If you’re looking at composite or wood decking, it’s important to note that the combination of these materials gives composite decking a similar appearance to authentic wooden decking and the moisture-resistant qualities of decking made from UPVC.
 Though it has a tendency to sag and bend more predominantly than a premium hardwood deck, this is alleviated by bringing the joists on the subframe closer together.

 Pros